bitrise-io/devcenter/_articles/en/bitrise-cli/workflows.md

 - steps
 - workflows
 - cli
-summary: A Workflow is a collection of steps, environment variables, and other configurations for a single bitrise run.
+description: A Workflow is a collection of steps, environment variables, and other configurations for a single bitrise run.
 menu:
   bitrise-cli-main: